LijunSun90/environmentSetup/OpenCVInstall.md

 * Step 7: Do exactly what the page told you.

-* Note: For OpenCV 4.0-pre with opencv_contrib, the cmake command shold be
+* Note: If you want to compile with opencv_contrib, the cmake command shold be

 > cmake -DCMAKE_BUILD_TYPE=Release -DOPENCV_EXTRA_MODULES_PATH=<opencv_contrib>/modules -DCMAKE_CXX_FLAGS="-std=c++11" -DCMAKE_INSTALL_PREFIX=/usr/local ..

-since OpenCV 4.x+ requires enabled C++11 support.
+**Important: ** Downlaod the opencv_contrib with the same version from github.

 * Step 8: To test and run your first opencv codes, and further learn to use opencv with gcc and CMake, which is the esiest way to sue opencv in your codes, you can dispaly an image following the page https://docs.opencv.org/3.4.1/df/d65/tutorial_table_of_content_introduction.html